 Central to the Island, the Cygnet River Artisan Trail offers two cellar doors (The Islander Estate Vineyards and our neighbours Springs Road Wines) and Australia’s most awarded gin at Kangaroo Island Spirits.

 If you enjoy a brew as much as wine, then Kangaroo Island Brewery is a fantastic spot a little further afield on the way to Emu Bay.
 Stop for a paddle of their fantastic hand-built beers and a platter by the fire (check their Facebook page for opening days).
 A little along the road Emu Bay Lavender are super popular for their lavender products and their café fare – their lavender scones are legendary and their curries and burgers are favourites for lunch.

 Back a little towards Kingscote, the wine tasting trail continues at Bay of Shoals wines just five minutes outside of Kingscote.
 You can’t visit Kangaroo Island without experiencing our famous Ligurian honey – both Island Beehive and Cliffords Honey Farm are worth a stop.

 Head east, stop in at The Oyster Farm Shop in American River – oysters are at their prime in winter.
-Then continue the tasting trail at Dudley Wines for wines with a view and great pizza, or the fantastic new False Cape Wines cellar door, their platters are becoming famous.
+Then continue the tasting trail at Dudley Wines for wines with a view and great pizza.
+In Penneshaw, The Penny hotel is a great spot for a meal by the fire.

 Kangaroo Island has over 260 bird species and they abound in winter in many sheltered spots.